cscorley/Kaleidoscope/README.md

 #### `runRemoteControlled(...)`

 In this mode of operation, the simulator reads keyswitch information from stdin at the beginning of every cycle.
-Keyswitch activation information is typically generated by the [Kaleidoscope-Simulator-Control](https://github.com/CapeLeidokos/Kaleidoscope-Simulator-Control) plugin running on the device.
+Keyswitch activation information is typically generated by a suitable plugin running on the device, e.g.
+[Kaleidoscope-Simulator-Control](https://github.com/CapeLeidokos/Kaleidoscope-Simulator-Control)
+for a Kaleidoscope driven firmware.
 That way it is possible to use the physical keyboard to generate realtime keyswitch input for the simulator.

 The simulator waits for new input to arrive at the beginning of each cycle.